w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 To facilitate development of Wasm smart contracts, Parity is also developing [ink!](https://github.com/paritytech/ink), a domain specific language built in Rust that is intended for writing smart contracts.

-Polkadot is planned to go live with an initial release at the end of 2019, depending on security audits and launch provisions outside of control of the team.
+Polkadot is planned to go live with an initial release early in 2020, depending on security audits and launch provisions outside of control of the team.
 Now that the tools have started to appear and stabilize, there has not been a better time to get your feet wet and start preparing for launch.
 But wait!
 Before you jump head-first into the code, you should think about the kind of decentralized application you want to make and understand the different paradigms